Lengthrrr/2025-ITP2-Group3/README.md

 Move into node_test_v1 `cd node_test_v1`

+Install relevant node modules with

+`
+npm install express
+`

-Run the server with `node index.js`
+Run the server with `node src/server.js`

 If that doesn't work lmk

-You should be able to go to [http://localhost:8001/home/](http://localhost:8001/home/) to get to the homepage
+You should be able to go to [http://localhost:8001/](http://localhost:8001/) to get to the login page

+Login is `User Testing` for the username and password

 ## Starting server (OLD)